needle-mirror/com.unity.netcode/Documentation~/optimizations.md

 * **SetIsIrrelevant** - Ghosts added to relevancy set (`GhostRelevancySet`, below) are considered "not-relevant to that client", and thus will be not serialized for the specified connection.
 In other words: Set this mode if you want to specifically ignore specific entities for a given client.

 `GhostRelevancySet` is the map that stores a these (connection, ghost) pairs.
 The behaviour (of adding a (connection, ghost) item) is determined according to the above rule.
-`DefaultRelevancyQuery` is a global rule denoting that all ghost chunks matching this query are always considered relevant to all connections (unless you've added the ghosts in said chunk to the `GhostRelevancySet`).
+`GlobalRelevantQuery` is a global rule denoting that all ghost chunks matching this query are always considered relevant to all connections (unless you've added the ghosts in said chunk to the `GhostRelevancySet`).
 This is useful for creating general relevancy rules (e.g. "the entities in charge of tracking player scores are always relevant"). `GhostRelevancySet` takes precedence over this rule.
 See the [example](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/NetcodeSamples/Assets/Samples/Asteroids/Authoring/Server/SetAlwaysRelevantSystem.cs) in Asteroids.
 ```c#
 var relevancy = SystemAPI.GetSingletonRW<GhostRelevancy>();
 relevancy.ValueRW.DefaultRelevancyQuery = GetEntityQuery(typeof(AsteroidScore));